-- Enable the synchronous slave serial port by setting bits SYNC and SPEN and clearing bit CSRC. - Clear bits CREN and SREN. - 3.
-If interrupts are desired, set enable bit TXIE. - 4.
-If 9-bit transmission is desired, set bit TX9. - Enable the transmission by setting enable bit TXEN. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - Start transmission by loading data to the TXREGx register. - 8.
-If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.
+- Enable the synchronous slave serial port by setting bits, SYNC and SPEN, and clearing bit, CSRC. - 2.
+Clear bits, CREN and SREN. - 3.
+If interrupts are desired, set enable bit, TXIE. - If the signal from the CK pin is to be inverted, set the TXCKP bit.
+If the signal from the DT pin is to be inverted, set the RXDTP bit. - 5.
+If 9-bit transmission is desired, set bit, TX9. - Enable the transmission by setting enable bit, TXEN. - 7.
+If 9-bit transmission is selected, the ninth bit should be loaded in bit, TX9D. - 8.
+Start transmission by loading data to the TXREG register. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set